open-policy-agent/eopa/docs/data-filtering/index.md

 ---
-title: Data Filtering with the Enterprise OPA Platform
+title: Data Filtering with the EOPA Platform
-description: Data Filtering with the Enterprise OPA Platform
+description: Data Filtering with the EOPA Platform
 sidebar_position: 4
 ---